yii-tools/forms/docs/input/file.md

 ## Prefix

-This following code will generate a prefix for the file.
+The following code shows how to create a file with a prefix.

 ```php
 <?php